-Retirement Age Experience-based table of rates that are specific to the City's plan with male rates multiplied by 109% and female rates multiplied by 103% and projected on a fully generational basis with scale BB.
+Retirement Age: Experience-based table of rates that are specific to the City's plan of benefits.
+Last updated for the 2015 valuation pursuant to an experience study of the period 2010 - 2014.

+Mortality: RP2000 Combined Mortality Table with Blue Collar Adjustment with male rates multiplied by 109% and female rates multiplied by 103% and projected on a fully generational basis with scale BB.